Installing Subversion

 # http-proxy-host = www.proxy.lemoncake.com

-needs to be added with URL to the source control server.
+# http-proxy-port = 80First of all, a group needs to be added with URL to the source control server.

 Then in the group definition, a list of detailed settings (including cert and password) are required, with optional settings such as proxy.